adambard/learnxinyminutes-docs/bqn.html.markdown

 # Code delimited by {}
 # Lexically scoped
 # For more info: https://mlochbaum.github.io/BQN/doc/block.html
+# Can have headers, which are ways to explicitly define what a block should be.
+# A block without headers is automatically inferred from its special variables.

 # Function blocks
 # Implicit variables(Capitals are functions):